grafana/pyroscope/docs/sources/operators-guide/configure/configuring-hash-rings.md

 ---
 aliases:
-  - /docs/mimir/latest/operators-guide/configuring/configuring-hash-rings/
+  - /docs/fire/latest/operators-guide/configuring/configuring-hash-rings/
-description: Learn how to configure Grafana Mimir hash rings.
+description: Learn how to configure Grafana Fire hash rings.
 menuTitle: Configuring hash rings
-title: Configuring Grafana Mimir hash rings
+title: Configuring Grafana Fire hash rings
 weight: 60
 ---

-# Configuring Grafana Mimir hash rings
+# Configuring Grafana Fire hash rings

-[Hash rings]({{< relref "../architecture/hash-ring/index.md" >}}) are a distributed consistent hashing scheme and are widely used by Grafana Mimir for sharding and replication.
+[Hash rings]({{< relref "../architecture/hash-ring/index.md" >}}) are a distributed consistent hashing scheme and are widely used by Grafana Fire for sharding and replication.

-Each of the following Grafana Mimir components builds an independent hash ring.
+Each of the following Grafana Fire components builds an independent hash ring.
 The CLI flags used to configure the hash ring of each component have the following prefixes:

 - Ingesters: `-ingester.ring.*`